What's the problem?

 Now, differentiate the equation of the parabola to get the slope at any point (x,y) on the parabola.

-$$\frac{dy}{dx} = \frac{x}{2a}$$ So, at H, where x = 2a, \(dy/dx = 2a/2a\) = 1, so the slope is 1, and hence,
+$$\frac{dy}{dx} = \frac{x}{2a}$$ At H, where x = 2a, \(dy/dx = 2a/2a\) = 1.
+So

 At H, the tangent makes a 45 degree angle with the x axis.